-Enjoyed a night of storytelling at Chimera Loft (Evanston) on August 22.
+Enjoyed a night of storytelling at Chimera Loft (Evanston) just before school started.
 Here's a snapshot and the 3-minute story I told during open mic:

 1973.
 I’d just graduated from college and got my dream job: teaching speech and drama at the new Oak Forest High School.
 I was going to change the world by teaching the Youth of America how to use their voices.

 At new teacher orientation we were told two things.
 Don’t touch the kids and Don’t smile until Thanksgiving.
 If I was going to change the world, I was going to have to do it within those parameters.

 There were challenges.
 There was a paper shortage so we had to print ditto master worksheets and quizzes on both sides of the paper – leaving us with a damp, fragrant, illegible purple mess.
 The classrooms weren’t all finished, so classes were crowded.
 I had 36 kids in one class, 42 in another, making it tough to keep any kind of order.

 And then there was Michael.
 Athletic, black-hair, bright blue eyes and a big sideways grin, Michael swaggered into class each day, took his seat at the back of the room and caused a ruckus.
 He was never ready to do a speech and whenever some shy, nerdy kid was giving a talk, Michael was in the back snickering, making snide remarks and cracking up the others.
 I didn’t have a chance.

 ne day, I had had enough.
 The heck with the “Don’t touch the kids” rule.
 I grabbed him by the shirt, dragged him into the hall and pinned him up against the lockers.

 Michael looked down at his shoes and mumbled, “Nuthin’.”

 “You look at me when I’m talking to you!”
 He looked at me with those bright blue eyes, maybe a little frightened at my anger.